brechtm/rinohtype/doc/index.rst

   typographic features such as kerning, ligatures and small capitals
 * embeds PDF, PNG and JPEG images, preserving transparency and color profiles
 * easy to deploy; pure-Python with few dependencies
+* built on Unicode; ready for non-latin languages

 RinohType is currently in a beta phase.
 We are working toward a first stable